Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 - "Bumping this to the top of your inbox..."
 - Wondering if they even saw it

-We built SendVelo to fix this.
+We built Thumbway to fix this.

 Instead of email attachments, you send one link.
 Client sees clean page with "Approve" button.
 Average response time: under 4 hours.

 Faster approval = faster invoice = faster payment.

-Worth a look: sendvelo.com
+Worth a look: thumbway.com

 - Filip
 ```